We rely on customers doing the right thing to keep themselves and others safe by using face coverings, unless exempt.

 Those who are exempt from wearing a face covering have the option to order a free card or badge.

-A new cohort of enforcement officers completed training in December 2020.
-This boosted our enforcement team to around 500 officers who are ensuring compliance of coronavirus safety regulations, as well as tackling aggression, fare evasion and providing greater visibility and reassurance.
+Our team of more than 400 enforcement officers patrol the transport network to ensure customers and colleagues remain safe.
+The team, which includes Revenue Control Inspectors, ensure compliance of coronavirus safety regulations, as well as tackling aggression, fare evasion and providing greater visibility and reassurance.

-We require staff to wear a face covering when they are in public areas on the transport network, but not when they are not in public areas, which could include driving a bus or train, in control rooms or working in maintenance areas.
+We require staff to wear a face covering when they are in public areas on the transport network.
+However, they do not have to wear one when they are not in public areas.
+This includes driving a bus or train, in control rooms or working in maintenance areas.

 On buses, we have installed a protective film and sealed gaps around the driver’s cab screen to protect our staff and customers.
 Because of this, our bus drivers are not required to wear face coverings when inside the driver’s cab.